20 FAQs about working time

 No. If you dismiss someone who refuses to work longer hours, or attempt to subject them to any detriment (for example, by shifting them to another less attractive job), they can complain to an Employment Tribunal.
 Any dismissal will be automatically unfair - regardless of how long the employee has been with you: they do not need a minimum period of service to put in a claim.
 If they complain of detrimental treatment short of dismissal, and the Employment Tribunal finds in their favour, it can award them whatever compensation it finds appropriate (subject to a statutory limit).

-9. Is travelling time included in working hours?
+9. Is travelling time included in working hours under working time regulations?

 For most workers, routine travel time commuting to work is unlikely to count as working hours.